rail-berkeley/bridge_data_v2/README.md

   --im_size 256 --goal_type lc --show_image --blocking
 ```

 You can also specify an initial position for the end effector with the flag `--initial_eep`.
-Similarly, use the flag `--goal_eep` to specify the position of the end effector when taking the goal image.
+Similarly, use the flag `--goal_eep` to specify the position of the end effector when taking a goal image.

+To evaluate image-conditioned or language-conditioned methods with the docker compose service method, run `eval_gc.py` or `eval_lc.py` respectively in the `bridge_data_v2` docker container.

 ## Provided Checkpoints